tufts-ml/hugheslab-onboarding/WeeklyEvents.md

 ## 2. Group Meeting

+For fall 2020, we'll meet every Thursday 12-130pm, starting next week

+Assigned schedule is here:
+https://docs.google.com/spreadsheets/d/1_0Y0HO9j6bPhH3jp-sks3ftw246SMlvtgJjqv0t9alY/edit#gid=900801860

-For fall 2020, we'll meet every Thursday 12-130pm, starting next weekAssigned schedule is here: https://docs.google.com/spreadsheets/d/1_0Y0HO9j6bPhH3jp-sks3ftw246SMlvtgJjqv0t9alY/edit#gid=900801860 On days where we read papers, everyone should read paper in advance and come in ready to discuss.
+On days where we read papers, everyone should read paper in advance and come in ready to discuss.

+If you are assigned to a day you can't present, please *trade* with someone.

 ## 3. CS Department Colloquia